CityofToronto/bdit_plotting_gallery/README.md

 This repo contains a collection of reusable chart functions that strive to conform to standardized formats and designs based on output the BDITTO team has already created for various projects.

-The gallery collection includes:
+The Gallery collection includes:
 - a built-in module called Repeatable Information Charts Kit (RICK) that already contains many chart types for use out-of-the-box.
 Some customization is possible.
-The source code for all charts is found in `rick.py`.
+The source code for all RICK charts is found in `rick.py`.
 - stand-alone examples beyond the scope of RICK  with source code up-front to allow easy customization as you desire

 All charts were developed with proper python documentation to allow the documentation for each chart to be auto-generated using [sphinx](http://www.sphinx-doc.org/en/master/).

 ## Contribute to the Gallery
-This is a work in progress and we need YOU to add to the collective knowledge.
+This is a work in progress and we need YOU to add to the collective knowledge!
 Please go to the README in the `sphinx` directory for a step-by-step guide to adding your own example to the Gallery.

 ## Browse the Gallery
 Please visit this page (TBD!) to browse the Gallery and associated (auto-generated) documentation.
 There you can also download the scripts and example notebooks for your own use.